nnbaocuong99/k8s-cluster/README.md

 ### ✏️ <ins>Step 3:</ins>
 - To make sure that your pipelines run correctly you must use `Runners` to run the `jobs`.
 First time hear about it? `GitLab Runner` is an application that works with GitLab CI/CD to run jobs in a pipeline ([See more](https://docs.gitlab.com/runner/)).
 Go to`Repository Settings` -> `CI/CD` -> `Runners` thenn you'll will see that you have 2 ways:
   - Validate your account and use shared runners.
-  - R individual runners runner and connect to run your jobs
+  - Register an individual runner to run your jobs